water fasting: the benefits of a 5 days fast are real

 • Half an orange (helps with carb absorption from the rice noodles that are coming soon).
 Also tasted amazing.

-• Sockeye salmon seasoned with lemon, turmeric and black pepper.
+• Sockeye salmon seasoned with lemon, turmeric, and black pepper.
 Again, tasted amazing.

-• Bone broth soup with gluten free rice noodles with ginger, green onions and cilantro, with a dash of Apple Cider Vinegar added to the broth (great for gut mucosal healing, re-introduction of those electrolytes that you need, and a high-glycemic food to start mTOR, replace glycogen stores and prevent further muscle loss — normally this wouldn’t be ideal to eat high-glycemic carbs but helpers like cinnamon, lemon, ginger, and ACV lower the insulin spike).
+• Bone broth soup with gluten-free rice noodles with ginger, green onions, and cilantro, with a dash of Apple Cider Vinegar added to the broth (great for gut mucosal healing, re-introduction of those electrolytes that you need, and a high-glycemic food to start mTOR, replace glycogen stores and prevent further muscle loss — normally this wouldn’t be ideal to eat high-glycemic carbs but helpers like cinnamon, lemon, ginger, and ACV lower the insulin spike).
 Tasted…you already know!

 • I treat the 5-day Water Fast like a very, very tough workout and want to replenish my body with protein and carbs like I would after strenuous exercise.

 • About 2 hours later, I ate again: Some salt and peppered air-fried chicken.
 Some Shirataki noodles with a grass-fed beef pasta sauce on top.
-Oh yea, and a few shrimp on the side.
+Oh yeah, and a few shrimp on the side.
 Super Yummy.

 I did plan it out, but honestly, I don’t think what you eat after your fast matters much.
 Why?
 Because, just as we started this article ages ago, you are a Homo sapien with millions of years of evolution on your side.
 You’ve evolved to survive.
-Even though you didn’t evolve to sit and hammer down a slice of pizza, while staring at a screen, then smash a piece of cake, a diet soda and a beer to wash it all down, followed by a tub of ice cream and some chips after a 5-day fast…it won’t kill you.
+Even though you didn’t evolve to sit and hammer down a slice of pizza while staring at a screen, then smash a piece of cake, a diet soda, and a beer to wash it all down, followed by a tub of ice cream and some chips after a 5-day fast…it won’t kill you.

 Probably.